dtinth/circumstance/README.md

 ```

-### shouldEqual
+### `shouldEqual(expectedValue)`

-A simple function that returns an assertion function, which checks if the state is equal to the expected state.
+A simple function that returns an assertion function which performs a deep comparison.

 ```js
 // shouldEqual.js